AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-06-10-reader-question-apply-storybrand-communicate-work/reader-question-apply-storybrand-communicate-work.md

 ---
-title: 'How can we apply Storybrand to how we communicate at work'
+title: "How can we apply Storybrand to how we communicate at work"
-excerpt: 'How can we apply the StoryBrand framework to communicate at work, even though it seems to be oriented towards marketing messaging'
+excerpt: "How can we apply the StoryBrand framework to communicate at work, even though it seems to be oriented towards marketing messaging"
 category: "ramblings"
 tags:

+- "reader question"
-    - 'reader question'
+- "career"

 ---

 ## Reader Question